 (a) The children enrolled in the program are under nineteen years of age and enrolled in or eligible to be enrolled in a grade of kindergarten or above.

-(b) The program provides informal child care and at least two of the following supervised activities: educational, recreational, culturally enriching, social, and personal development activities.
+(c) The program provides any of the following supervised activities: educational, recreational, culturally enriching, social, and personal development activities.

 Amended by 129th General AssemblyFile No.128,SB 316, §101.01, eff.
 9/24/2012.